 • Booking widgets to receive direct bookings from your website — and a one-click website builder for teams that don’t already have a branded site.

-• Connections with dozens of online travel agencies (OTAs) and a preferred partnership with GetYourGuide and Viator — we waive Bókun booking fees on Viator reservations and offer four free Viator product checks monthly.
+• Connections with dozens of online travel agencies (OTAs) and a preferred partnership with GetYourGuide and Viator — we waive Bókun booking fees on Viator reservations and offer a number of free Viator product checks per year.

 • A suite of tools to manage tour listings, availability, pricing, bookings, staff, and all other behind-the-scenes operations.

-Customers also praise our straightforward pricing and low booking fees — our platform is available at one flat subscription cost of $49/month.
+Customers also praise our straightforward pricing and low booking fees — our platform is available starting at a low subscription cost of $49/month.
 We also have the lowest booking fees among competitors, and you can choose whether to cover them or pass them on to the customer.

 Creating a Branded Booking Website